haltman-io/mail-forwarding-core/SECURITY.md

 ## HALL OF FAME

+If
-If the bug is real, the report is clean, and the disclosure was handled right, your handle goes into the **Haltman.IO Hall of Fame**.
-Permanently.
+* the bug is real,
+* the report is clean, and
+* the disclosure was handled right,

+Then
+* your name goes into the our **Hall of Fame** page.
+* permanently.

 We take responsible disclosure seriously.